M3ssman/make-exercises-math-app/README.md

 # make-exercises-math demo
 Very simple Application that uses an express Router to serve Examples for make-exercise-math Generator via Path "/make".
-Uses PDF-Kit as default Rendering Engine to create a PDF-Document that will be delivered on your Browser.
+Uses the fantastic [PDF-Kit Library by Devon Govett](https://github.com/devongovett/pdfkit) as default Rendering Engine to create a PDF-Document that will be delivered on your Browser.

-## Example Usage
+## Example Usage - GET

 For a very basic example head over to openshift apps and request [http://make-exercises-math-app-make-exercises-math-app.a3c1.starter-us-west-1.openshiftapps.com/make](http://make-exercises-math-app-make-exercises-math-app.a3c1.starter-us-west-1.openshiftapps.com/make)